victorsc45/Portfolio/README.md

   * JS Code Quiz:
   > Is a game created in JavaScript to test the knowledge of JavaScript code.
 It is created with local storage for retaining high scores and uses timer functions

-## Spec Criteria
+# Criteria
+  > Specification criteria

   * Use Bootstrap's grid system (containers, rows, and columns).

   * Use an HTML validation service to ensure that each page has valid HTML

   * Mobile-first design

   * Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

   * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

-### Minimum Requirements
+# Requirements

   * Functional, deployed application

   * GitHub repository with README describing the project

   * Navbar must be consistent on each page.

   * Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.

   * All links must work.

   * Must use semantic html.

   * Each page must have valid and correct HTML. (use a validation service)

   * Must properly utilize Bootstrap components and grid system.

   * Using Bootstrap, made a sticky footer and use sub-rows and sub-columns on your portfolio site

   * Your name

   * Links to your GitHub profile & LinkedIn page as well as your email address and phone number

   * A link to a PDF of your resume

-* A list of projects.
+##### A list of projects.
 For each project, make sure you have the following:

   * Project title